hackerbirds/x-wing-rust/README.md

 The security of the implementation of this crate depends:

  - The implementation of `ml-kem`, `sha3`, and `x25519-dalek`.
- - The randomness of the cryptographic RNG used (typically `OsRng`, which is up to the operating system but safe).
+ - The randomness of the cryptographically secure PRNG used, which you will need to provide (typically `rand::OsRng`, which is the operating system's and in most cases is safe).

 Beyond that, we have a best-effort attempt to prevent misuse of secret values through enforcements in the type system.
 By default, all secret values are zeroized after being used.